-- Successful completion of the CGSO Qualifying and Certifying Examinations is required for board certification in complex general surgical oncology.
-The Qualifying Exam is an five-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Examination is an oral exam consisting of five consecutive 30-minute sessions.
-It is held once per year in a major U.S. city.
+- Successful completion of the CGSO Qualifying and Certifying Exams is required for board certification in complex general surgical oncology.
+The Qualifying Exam is a 5-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Exam is an oral exam held once per year, consisting of 4 consecutive 30-minute sessions.

-- Applicants for certification in complex general surgical oncology must be currently certified by the ABS in general surgery, in addition to completing the required training in complex general surgical oncology.
+- Applicants for certification in complex general surgical oncology must be currently certified by the ABS in general surgery, in addition to completing the required training in an ACGME-accredited program in complex general surgical oncology.

 About the Certificate

-- The ABS received approval in 2011 to offer a new subspecialty certificate in complex general surgical oncology (CGSO).
+- The ABS offers a certificate in complex general surgical oncology (CGSO) to candidates who seek a credential that demonstrates that they have met standards in training in advanced management of surgical oncologic disorders, who demonstrate leadership abilities in multidisciplinary management of cancer, who have the experience and training to participate in multidisciplinary trials, and who intend to focus their practice on surgical oncology.
+The ABS has offered this certificate since 2015.
 The certificate was established to assess qualifications for the treatment of complex cases typically seen in cancer centers and specialized institutions, while recognizing that the vast majority of surgical oncology cases are, and will continue to be, treated by general surgeons practicing in the community.

-- After much deliberation, the Surgical Oncology Board of the ABS and the Society for Surgical Oncology jointly decided against grandfathering for the new certificate as it would be extremely difficult to establish a fair basis for restricting eligibility to a certain group of individuals.
-Arbitrarily selecting individuals who completed surgical oncology fellowships
+- After much deliberation, the Complex General Surgical Oncology Board of the ABS and the Society for Surgical Oncology jointly decided against retroactive eligibility for the exam process.
+Certification in CGSO is open only to individuals who complete an ACGME-accredited fellowship.